Skip to main content

 Default Potential Vape Detection Alert Profile

-As noted above, while enabling High Sampling Mode for an MT14, a user can create or assign the sensor to a pre-defined Alert Profile that can help detect potential vape events.
+As noted above, while enabling High Sampling Mode for an MT14, a user can create or assign the sensor to a predefined Alert Profile that will help detect potential vape events.

-While the MT14 sensor directly cannot detect and isolate components of an e-cigarette fumes, it uses PM2.5 to potentially indicate the presence of the vape smoke.
+While the MT14 sensor directly cannot detect and isolate components of an e-cigarette fumes, PM2.5 is used to potentially indicate the presence of the vape smoke.

 Minimum Firmware Requirements